How to Configure Docker Rotate Log on Amazon Linux 2

 }

-: The number of times to rotate each log file before removing it.
-Here, we set it to seven rotations.daily
+• rotate: Number of times to rotate each log file before removal.
+Set to 7.

-: A maximum size of each log file before rotation.
-In this case, we set it to 50 MB.missingok
+• size=50M: Maximum size of each log file before rotation.
+Set to 50 MB.

 Step 3: Check Log Rotation Configuration